OriginProtocol/origin/DEVELOPMENT.md

 cd origin && npm install
 ```

-2. You can then start the DApp using:
+2. You can then start the marketplace DApp using:

 ```
-cd dapp && npm start
+npm start
 ```

 This will start a `webpack-dev-server` with hot reloading on `http://localhost:3000.`.
 When you open it you should see the message `No marketplace contract?`.